varnish/Varnish-Book/varnish_book.rst

 .. warning::

-   New threads use preallocated workespace.
+   New threads use preallocated workspace.
    If threads have not enough workspace, the child process is unable to process the task and it terminates.
    The workspace needed depends on the task that the thread handles.
    This is normally defined in your VCL.